Calvin-cy/Unsupervised-Learning/Proposal.md

 ## Tools
 - Python (Jupyter Nobebook)
-- Pandas and Numpy : Examine the data
+- Pandas and Numpy : data cleaning, data manipulation,data merging
-- Sklearn for the NLP packages
+- Sklearn : Topic Models(NMF) , Dimensionality reduction(Tfidf), cosine similarity

-- ntlk for tokenization
+- Nltk: WordNetLemmatizer,stopwords
 - re , string for text preprocessing

 ## MVP
-Find the common words of each genre during each decade and use topic modeling to classify the lyrics into different groups (The vibe of the music )
+Create a content-based recommendation system using cosine-similarity to find songs that are similar to the one that the user is listening to